Changelog

 - Website: fix

-decorator, instead of forcing dynamic analysis for everything - Website: find a way to do citations via bibtex in the website itself, preferrably with footnotes
+mkdocstringsconfig so it selectively inspects objects with the@substitute_docstringdecorator, instead of forcing dynamic analysis for everything - Website: find a way to do citations via bibtex in the website itself, preferrably with footnotes

 - maybe use